 With a flavor like concentrated lemonade, it begs to be used for refreshing things like drinks and salads in the summer.
 It's flavor is powerful, but confusing since it's delicate too, and it can be frustrating to make something with it, only to end up not being able to taste it in the finished dish.

-Most of the time though, I just tear lemon balm by hand and put it on top of things, that's how I like it the best.
-Here's a couple broad thoughts on it based on my experience.
+Most of the time I just tear lemon balm by hand and put it on top of things, that's how I like it the best.
+It makes an incredible syrup though.

-- I like to use it fresh, and in large pieces.
+- I like to use it fresh, and in large pieces, torn by hand.
 If you chop it all up it'll taste like grass clippings, or will start to shortly (unless it's blended with sugar like in the following recipe, which captures the aroma).
-The most gentle way to use it is to tear it with your hands, which prevents it from reacting with knives, just like with basil and mint.

 - It's flavor degrades quickly.
-Say you want to make a salad flavored with lemon balm to bring to a picnic.
-You chop up some cucumbers and add some onions and vinegar, then a couple handfuls of pungent lemon balm.
-When you get to the picnic though, you can't even taste the lemon balm, at all.
 You have to add it at the last minute, the same goes with adding it to an ingredient that's cooked, like pasta.

 Cucumber Salad With Lemon Balm And Comfrey Flowers